lammps/lammps/doc/src/pair_eff.rst

    for systems containing nuclei from Z = 1-6 in "all electron" representations.
 For systems with increasingly non-spherical electrons, Users should use the ECP representations.
-ECPs are now supported and validated for most of the 2nd and 3rd row elements of the p-block.
+ECPs are now supported and validated for most of the second and third row elements of the p-block.
 Predefined parameters are provided for C, N, O, Al, and Si.
 The ECP captures the orbital overlap between the core and valence electrons (i.e. Pauli repulsion) with one of the functional forms: